Using the power of magnets and thinkness (and 3D printing and Arduino), one crazy kid created a crazy coilgun without massive capacitors.

 3D Printing!
 And robots!
 (Two things we happen to love)

-3D Printed Robots You Can Print, Build or Buy
+3D Printed Robots – 25 Robots You Can Buy, 3D Print, or Build

 Fascinated by holographic displays?
 Then Prophelix — made using Arduino, 3D printing, and thinkness — is going to blow your socks off.

 Fancy building your very own smartwatch?
 The Chronio is made using an Arduino and a 3D printed case, and the battery lasts several months.

 No longer the stuff of Hollywood blockbusters, EduExo is a Kickstarter project that offers a 3D printable exoskeleton powered by Arduino.